 But I never quite felt at ease with that line of thinking.
 I didn’t set out the refute any of the things I believe, just to better explain them.
-I read books.
+I read books (the most insightful was Past Lives, Future Healing).
 I searched online.
 I visited a few psychics.
 I was very selective with the who and what I was associating with.
 It just had to feel right.
 And I found answers and developed this amazing sense of peace.

 But along with these answers, I raised more questions.
 There was this idea that we’ve lived lives on Earth before.
 Call it reincarnation.
 Call it reinvention.
 But our spirit was sent back to Earth to live and learn again and again and again.

 I was fascinated by this concept and one of the things I loved about it was that the idea could fit into the confines of nearly every organized religion I had known.
 Of course there are plenty that would dispute that notion but these are my beliefs and it’s my story.

 The other thing that fascinated me about possibly living previous lives is that it explained a lot of the unexplained in our lives.
 Why do we have phobias?
 Why am I terrified of heights?
 Why do spiders give me goosebumps?
 Why do I feel drawn to railroad tracks?

 And then there are other things that I felt connected to in a good way.
 I started reading books about mountain climbing and polar exploration.
 I confessed my desire to someday travel to Antarctica.
 It’s not like I like to be cold.
 But something about these stories just fascinate me and I’ve more books on the subject than I can count.

 One possible explanation for all these fears and desires and interests is a connection from a previous life.
 And I didn’t put it all together until recently.